cameraui/docs/install/docker.md

 Enable workers on the main server first and generate a pairing code there.
 The compose file for the worker machine, the environment variables it takes, and how to assign cameras to it are on [Workers](/admin/workers#worker-in-docker).

-`CAMERA_UI_WORKER_CAPABILITIES` decides what the worker takes on: `frameDecoding` for decoding and detection, `pluginHost` for running plugins.
-Set at least one, otherwise the worker won't start.
+`CAMERA_UI_WORKER_CAPABILITIES` narrows what the worker takes on: `frameDecoding` for decoding and detection, `pluginHost` for running plugins.
+Leave it unset and the worker offers both.

 ## Ports